bratanon/meteor-recaptcha/README.md

 You will need to sign up for an API key at https://www.google.com/recaptcha/admin

-This implementation is based on appshore's verison [https://github.com/appshore/Meteor-reCAPTCHA].
+This implementation is based on the [appshore verison](https://github.com/appshore/Meteor-reCAPTCHA).

 ## Installation